-In addition to searching for contacts by name or phone number, you can place queries in the search bar on your contacts tab to search for contacts based on the values in their contact fields.
+In addition to searching for contacts by name or phone number, you can place queries in the search bar on your contacts tab or in the 'Start Flow' dialogue to search for contacts based on the values in their contact fields.

 The query you enter will operate on all contact fields present in your account.
 Note that fields and values are not case sensitive within a query.

-will return only those contacts whose 'City' field contains "Oakland" or "Berkeley", and
+(city="Oakland" or city="Berkeley") will return only those contacts whose 'City' contact field contains "Oakland" or "Berkeley", and

-will return only those contacts whose 'City' field contains "Oakland" and whose "Gender" field contains "Male".
+(city="Oakland" and gender="Male" will return only those contacts whose 'City' contact field contains "Oakland" and whose "Gender" contact field contains "Male".

 Groups resulting from queries are called dynamic groups.
 Dynamic groups are unique in that they will continue to collect contacts who match the query that created them.

 Once you enter a query, the platform will return the group of contacts who match it:

 You can save this new group by clicking the "Save as Group" button underneath the search bar:

 Once a dynamic group is saved, any new contacts that match the query will be automatically placed in it.